motherinc/catalogue/README.md

 #### Careful
 - Do not use in production!
-- Careful performing operations that do not use indexes
+- Careful performing operations that do not make use of indexes efficiently
+- Note that updates are non-atomic in order to take advantage of schema hooks

 #### To Do